Wireless network security

 Use appropriate encryption and authentication

-We recommend you use WPA with Temporal Key Integrity Protocol (TKIP) to secure your network.
-There are various forms of WPA available however for most the easiest method is to use a pre shared key.
+It is recommended you use WPA with Temporal Key Integrity Protocol (TKIP) to secure your network.
+There are various forms of WPA available however for most, the easiest method is to use a pre-shared-key.
 You can also use WPA with an authentication (RADIUS) server to authenticate users against however this is better suited to larger organizations.

 In some cases we have found that wireless network cards need their software upgrading in order to support WPA however most newer wireless cards will support it but you should check before buying one.